Oregon Polo Ralph Lauren store gunman caught on camera pointing gun at employee

 TEXAS POLICE SAY ‘ARMED CITIZEN’ SHOT ROBBERS AT FAST-FOOD CHICKEN CHAIN, KILLING 1 SUSPECT, WOUNDING SECOND

-A store employee confronted them and one of the suspects pulled out a handgun and pointed it at him, police said.
+A store employee confronted them, and one of the suspects pulled out a handgun and pointed it at the employee, police said.
 All three suspects then left the store.

-Police said they fled the scene in a light blue Honda CRV with no license plates and were seen leaving north on Interstate 5.
+Police said they fled in a light blue Honda CRV with no license plates and were seen traveling north on Interstate 5.

-The first suspect is described as a Pacific Islander male adult, around 5’6" with a medium build, wearing a light-colored hoodie with khaki shorts and tall white socks with white shoes.
+The first suspect is described as a Pacific Islander male adult, around 5 feet, 6 inches tall with a medium build, wearing a light-colored hoodie with khaki shorts and tall white socks with white shoes.

-The second suspect who police said pointed the gun is described as a Hispanic or light-skinned African American male adult, between 5’4"-5’6" with a thin build, wearing red joggers, a black Patagonia hoodie, surgical face mask, black beanie, and black tennis shoes, with a heart-shaped or teardrop tattoo under his left eye.
+The second suspect, who police said pointed the gun, is described as a Hispanic or light-skinned African American male adult, between 5 feet, 4 inches and 5 feet, 6 inches tall, with a thin build, wearing red joggers, a black Patagonia hoodie, surgical face mask, black beanie and black tennis shoes.
+He also has a heart-shaped or teardrop tattoo under his left eye.

-The third suspect is described as an African American adult male, between 5’8" and 5’10" with a medium build, wearing a black suit with a single white stripe on the shoulders and pant leg and a black baseball cap.
+The third suspect is described as an African American adult male, between 5 feet, 8 inches and 5 feet, 10 inches tall with a medium build, wearing a black suit with a single white stripe on the shoulders and pant leg and a black baseball cap.

 No further details were released.